 The Dali Museum is currently displaying two new exhibits that reveal the inspiration for and the importance of the works of the Museum’s namesake, Salvador Dali.
+The new Goya exhibit features two alternating suites of first-edition prints, published in Goya’s lifetime, alongside three significant paintings representing unique themes of Goya’s works.
+The works are on loan from the Meadows Museum in Dallas, TX, home of one of the most substantial collections of Goya outside of Spain.

 “Before Dali: Goya – Visions & Inventions“ is an exciting new exhibit that will be displayed at the Dali Museum in St. Petersburg until September 15.
 The second new exhibit is based on the works of the museum’s namesake.
 “Visual Magic: Dali’s Masterworks in Augmented Reality.”
 This exhibit will continue until November 3.
 It is based on the largest works by Salvadore Dali in the Museum’s collection.